keyvank/tsp/src/1-compute.md

             return True  # Trigger re-update
 ```

 Our primitive components are classes with an `update()` function.
-The `update()` function is called whenever we want to calculate the output of that primitive based on its inputs.
-As a convention, we are going to prefix the input and output wires of our components with `in_` and `out_` respectively.
+The `update()` function is called whenever we want to calculate the output of the primitive based on its inputs.
+As a convention, we will prefix the input and output wires of our components with `in_` and `out_`, respectively.

-The update function of our primitive components are also going to return a boolean value, which indicates if the element needs a re-update or not.
-Sometimes, the inputs of a component might not be ready when the update function is called.
-In the transistor examples, when the base wire is in FREE state, we assume that there is another transistor that need to be `update()`ed before the current transistor can calculate its output.
-By returning this boolean value, we'll let our circuit emulator know that the transistor is not "finalized" yet, and `update()` needs to be called again before deciding that all of the outputs of all components have been correctly calculated and the circuits is stabilized.
+The `update()` function of our primitive components will also return a boolean value, which indicates whether the element needs to be updated again.
+Sometimes, the inputs of a component might not be ready when the update() function is called.
+For example, in the case of transistors, if the `base` wire is in the `Z` state, we assume there is another transistor that needs to be updated before the current transistor can calculate its output.
+By returning this boolean value, we inform our circuit emulator that the transistor is not "finalized" yet, and the `update()` function needs to be called again before determining that all component outputs have been correctly calculated and the circuit is stabilized.

-Also remember that the `put()` function of the Wire class also returns a boolean value.
-This value indicates if the driver of that wire has put a new value on the wire.
-A new value on a wire means that there has been a change in the circuit and the whole circuit needs to be updated again.
+Additionally, remember that the `put()` function of the `Wire` class also returns a boolean value.
+This value indicates whether the driver of that wire has placed a new value on the wire.
+A new value on a wire means there has been a change in the circuit, and the entire circuit needs to be updated again.

-## The circuit
+## The Circuit

-Now, it'll be nice to have a data structure for keeping track of wires and transistors allocated in a circuit.
+Now, it would be useful to have a data structure for keeping track of the wires and transistors allocated in a circuit.
 We will call this class `Circuit`.
-It will give you methods for creating wires and adding transistors.
-The `Circuit` class is responsible for calling the `update()` function of the components and it will allow you to calculate the values of all wires in the network.
+It will provide methods for creating wires and adding transistors.
+The `Circuit` class is responsible for calling the `update()` function of the primitive components and will allow you to calculate the values of all the wires in the network.

 ```python=
 class Circuit: